nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-signoff-Sorting.md

 The pusher must apply more force than this in order to push the pedestal into the funnel.

-The actuator chosen has a force rating of 19.2 N which is more than enough for this application.
-Other noteable specs include a stroke length of $2 \ in$ and a speed of $3.3 \  \frac{in}{s} $.
+The actuator chosen has a force rating of about 20 N which is more than enough for this application.
+Other noteable specs include a stroke length of $2 \ in$ and a speed of $2 \  \frac{in}{s} $.
 These meet the constraints mentioned above.